berk76/plottercontroller/README.md

 ### 3.1 Project build

-For build of project follow these steps:
+For building of project follow these steps:

 * Download project and extract it into directory PlotterController
-* Go into directory (cd PlotterController)
+* Go into project directory (cd PlotterController)
-* Run make (it will produce plotter_controller executable file)
+* Run make (this will produce plotter_controller executable file)
 * Run plotter_controller and try demos